Fire engulfs 2 buildings in Spanish city of Valencia, injuring at least 13 people

-VALENCIA, Spain — A fire engulfed two residential buildings in the eastern Spanish city of Valencia on Thursday, injuring at least 13 people, officials said.
+VALENCIA, Spain — A fire engulfed two residential buildings in the eastern Spanish city of Valencia on Thursday, injuring at least 13 people and sending fleeing residents onto balconies where they were rescued by firefighters, officials said.

 Firefighters rushed to the scene in the city center where flames could be seen bursting from windows of the 14-story residential building where the blaze apparently started.
-Residents could be seen trapped on balconies waiting for rescue.
+Residents could be seen waiting for rescue on balconies, and firefighters used a crane to rescue two residents from one of the balconies.

 The fire began in the early evening and spread to an adjacent building, state news agency Efe reported.
 Initial emergency service reports said there were at least 13 people injured with fractures, burns and smoke inhalation.
 The 13 included six firefighters.